Our large portfolio of arable crops offers an extensive choice to UK farmers of competitive varieties of cereals, oilseeds and pulses.

 - All the qualities of Jamon improved

 A NEW fodder beet variety, high yield, and a versatile choice.
-Lempa presents the lowest dry matter % offer.
-This variety is the highest yielding in Elsoms own 2021 trials, with a clean lift and a smooth red skin.
+Lempa presents a medium dry matter %.
+This variety is the highest yielding in Elsoms own 2021 trials, with a clean lift and a smooth rose skin.

 Tried and tested for many years here in the UK, Jamon is a very popular, very versatile variety.
 It presents a clean orange skin which remains recognisable across the UK.
 Jamon is suitable for a wide range of farming system, from grazing in situ, to lifted and clamping and feeding in a mix, this variety has multiple reasons why it has been drilled across the UK for many years.